Dorchester Quaker Local Meeting

 9th March Meeting for Worship at 10.30

 16th March Meeting for Worship at 10.30 followed by a bring and share lunch for a discussion about roles and nominations issues in the Meeting.
 This event, which was agreed by business meeting on the 2nd of February, will be facilitated by the Elders and Pastoral Care team and will end by 3pm.
+Please read the documents sent on 8th March to prepare for the meeting.

 19th March (Wednesday) Mid Week Meeting for Worship 12.30 to 1 followed by shared lunch ending at 2pm (bring food to share) led by the Eldership and Pastoral Care Friends.